ana aha's Drawn conversations

 RE:CONVIVIALITY

 Drawings are sometimes open notes, inviting observers to collaborate and respond to create further layers of meanings.
 The image remains open as space of conviviality.
-If the word conviviate can be translated as being involved in friendly, joyous and generous interactions, ANA AHA invites others through a newly minted word (as we are prone to do learning a new language) to „reconviviate“ around her work as a gathering point where institutions, participants, friends, new acquaintances and like minded persons can agreeably meet to create interactions and new content.
+If the word conviviate can be translated as being involved in friendly, joyous and generous interactions, ANA AHA invites others through a newly minted word to „reconviviate“ around her work as a gathering point where institutions, participants, friends, new acquaintances and like minded persons can agreeably meet to create interactions and new content.
 Drawn Conversations are sort of situational images displaying the imaginative responses of the viewer while inviting them to take a sojourn among artists‘ brushstrokes, drawn lines and other diverse creations.

 REMEMBERING LADY CORINNE